How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 • Data delivery: 30-50 sheets

-• Costumes and accessories: A wide variety available
+• Costumes and accessories: A wide variety of cute costumes and accessories available

 • Experience: Specialized knowledge and skills in newborn photography